The Goodwin Family Died on The Titanic

 Married couples and families with children in both first class and second class accommodation were allowed to stay in these luxury cabins together.

-This was not the Case for Third Class Passengers
+Third Class Passengers

 All male passengers and female passengers were separated in to different cabins.
 Young single men who were emigrating to America had to share a four berth or two berth cabin.
 The same was true for single female passengers.